Query Resultsets

 const results = await query.execute();

-const count = results[0].count;
+const count = results[0].count as number;

 console.log(`Incomplete tasks: ${count}`);